Student Chapter

 Member-at-Large: Prajwal Kammardi Arunachala, Stanford University

-Bahador Bahmani, Columbia University
+Bahador Bahmani, Johns Hopkins University

 Jingye Tan (Kira), Cornell University